 Prior to Hurricane Irma, our blog talked about hurricanes that had impacted Florida.
 It had been twelve years since a major hurricane in the state.
 Hurricane Irma will be remembered not only for its strength but for its impact on the entire state of Florida causing damage and destruction on both the east and west coast.
 I live in South Florida where the hurricane was forecasted to take a direct hit on the Thursday prior to its Saturday landfall.
 And as a resident for over 25 years and hearing meteorologists throw out words such as catastrophic, I naturally felt anxious and concerned as I watched their facial expressions and hear it in their voices as they described the latest tracks.
 Hurricane Dorian was no different in that regard.

-UCF has taken a lot of criticism from parents who felt there too many plan changes, but the truth is, Irma couldn’t make up her mind and they tried to do whatever was going to be the safest option for our kids.
+UCF has taken a lot of criticism from parents who felt there were too many plan changes, but the truth is, Irma couldn’t make up her mind and they tried to do whatever was going to be the safest option for our kids.
 Once they had closed, the only residential buildings open were the Towers.
 Students then left school in a hurry.
 There were options for shelters, but most students seemed to leave town.
 Some flew; others drove, which was risky in itself as gas became a rare commodity and highways were virtually at a standstill.
 I know not everyone will agree, but I think that UCF did a good job of alerting the students about shelters, what to do, where to go, how to stay safe and so on.
 I was actually pretty impressed with how quickly I was getting information too.
 And after the storm, when parents began to complain that they couldn’t get their students back to school by Thursday’s start date; UCF listened and extended until Monday.
 Did they do things wrong?
 Probably, but most of us can look back and come up with many things they would have done differently too.